 The Tulsa Welding School Women in Skilled Trades Scholarship Program

 Female students enrolled at any Tulsa Welding School campus across the country are eligible to apply for a scholarship through the Women in Skilled Trades Scholarship program.
-Similar to the Refrigeration School, this scholarship is also awarded over the second half of the student’s academic year and includes $3,000 of aid.
+This scholarship is awarded over the second half of the student’s academic year and includes $3,000 of aid.
 Also, the Tulsa Welding School requires applicants to apply for (and accept) all applicable student aid; demonstrate a financial need; and complete a scholarship request form.

 Linamar Corporation Skilled Industrial Trades Scholarship (Conestoga College)

 Students interested in enrolling in a mechanical technician program at Conestoga College in Ontario may wish to apply for the Skilled Industrial Trades Scholarship provided by the Linamar Corporation.
 Six of these scholarships are awarded per year, valued at $3,110 each.
 The scholarship may also be renewed in the student’s second academic year as long as she has maintained a GPA of at least 3.0.
 It’s important to note that Conestoga College offers various other scholarships for interested applicants as well; in light of this, prospective students considering applying to this school should perform additional research to maximize the grants they secure to cover tuition.
 Please note that men can also qualify for this specific scholarship.